Nuitka/Nuitka-website/site/user-documentation/use-cases.rst

 ***********************************

-For distribution to other systems, there is the standalone mode, which produces a folder for which you can specify ``--standalone``.
+For distribution to other systems, there is the standalone mode, which produces a folder for which you can specify ``--mode=standalone``.

 .. code:: bash

-   python -m nuitka --standalone program.py
+   python -m nuitka --mode=standalone program.py

 Following all imports is default in this mode.
 You can selectively exclude modules by specifically saying ``--nofollow-import-to``, but